About Marion County

 - This free online database allows users to search by business name, registered agent, or filing number, providing formation dates, registered agent information, and filing status.

-For comprehensive business entity searches including corporations, limited liability companies (LLCs), limited partnerships, and other formally registered entities, the Tennessee Secretary of State's Business Services Division maintains the official registry accessible online at tnbear.tn.gov.
+For full business entity searches including corporations, limited liability companies (LLCs), limited partnerships, and other formally registered entities, the Tennessee Secretary of State's Business Services Division maintains the official registry accessible online at tnbear.tn.gov.
 Tennessee does not require general business licenses at the state level, but Marion County and its municipalities may require local business licenses depending on the type of business and location.
-Applicants should contact the Marion County Clerk's office or the appropriate city recorder in Jasper, South Pittsburg, Whitwell, Kimball, or Monteagle to determine local licensing requirements.
+Applicants should contact Marion County Clerk's office or the appropriate city recorder in Jasper, South Pittsburg, Whitwell, Kimball, or Monteagle to determine local licensing requirements.

 Sales tax permits are issued by the Tennessee Department of Revenue and can be applied for online.
 Professional and occupational licenses are issued by various Tennessee regulatory boards depending on the profession.
-Building permits, zoning approvals, and certificates of occupancy are handled by the Marion County Building and Codes Department or the respective municipal building departments.
+Building permits, zoning approvals, and certificates of occupancy are handled by Marion County Building and Codes Department or the respective municipal building departments.

 The Sequatchie Valley/Marion County Chamber of Commerce, serving the Jasper and South Pittsburg areas, provides business development resources and can be contacted for information about starting or expanding a business in Marion County.